THE LAST FIRE SEASON

 “In the spirit of Rebecca Solnit and Terry Tempest Williams, Martin’s knowledge of nature and the land illuminate every page.
 With The Last Fire Season, she joins the ranks of esteemed, provocative nature writers who use their own experiences to examine our past and our future.” —Bookpage

-When Manjula Martin moved from the city to the woods, she wanted to be closer to the landscapes she had loved as a child.
-She was also seeking refuge from a bodily crisis—a series of botched reproductive health procedures had left her with chronic pain.
-Martin found a sense of healing in tending a garden amid the magnificent redwoods of Sonoma County, but the ecosystems that she treasured were, like her body, in crisis.
-Fueled by climate change, wildfires were growing exponentially more destructive.
-In 2020, when a dry lightning storm ignited hundreds of simultaneous fires across the Western US and kicked off an unprecedented fire season, Martin, along with thousands of others, evacuated her home in the midst of a pandemic.
+When Manjula Martin moved from San Francisco to rural Northern California, she was seeking refuge from a health issue that left her with chronic pain.
+She found a sense of healing in the garden, tending flowers and fruit trees amid the magnificent redwoods of Sonoma County.
+But the landscape she treasured was an ecosystem already in crisis.
+In 2020, when a dry lightning storm ignited hundreds of simultaneous wildfires across millions of acres, Martin, along with thousands of others, evacuated her home in the midst of a pandemic.

 • MORE PRAISE FOR THE LAST FIRE SEASON: